pcraciunoiu/embrangler_pelican/content/posts/2021-12-19-belated-birthday-resolutions.md

 * My birthday was bittersweet, I cried and definitely feel older.
 * Traveled and it went very well.
 Somehow wrapped up another year COVID-free.
 * Business doubled this year.
 Started off the year strong and kept growing.
 Stressful, at times - reigning this in for 2022 may be a challenge, but I hope at least half of the hard part is over :)
+* Living with the seasons - through diet (CSA) and exercise (more in summer, less in winter)
+* Hot/cold experience at Strawberry Park
+* Biggest snow storm ever this year - with pictures!
+* First Red Rocks experience!
+Dirty heads.

 To living life with ease, wholeheartedly.
 To treating others and myself with integrity and kindness!